MichaelBoegner/interviewer/learninglog/why.md

 # Learning Log - Why?

-A while back, I noticed that every morning when I first look at my codebase, I have a question that I seek an answer to.
-As a result, I started a google doc journal where I enter those questions/answers every day, dated.
-I was thinking that I should start publishing these daily as a means to show my thought process and growth as I continue to build.
+A while back, I noticed that almost every morning, when I first look at my codebase, I have a question that I seek an answer to.

+As a result, I started a journal where I enter those questions/answers to document my growth as an engineer.
 I have a backlog in google docs that I'll slowly be transfering over as well.